Blood Bowl 3: Development

 Blood Bowl 3 was announced in August 2020 during Gamescom 2020 with a release in 'early 2021'.
 This proved too optimistic and in February 2021 the game was pushed to a release in August.
 In June the August release date was further pushed back to February 2022.
 The delay announcement was accompanied with a trailer showcasing the games campaign.
 A closed beta was run between the 3 and 13 June 2021 which required registering for.
 There was to be an early access release for PC in September 2021 but Cyanide announced an "indefinite delay".
 In November 2021, Nacon announced that the February 2022 release date was being further postponed due to delays caused by the COVID-19 pandemic and that the game would be released "later in 2022".
 Project manager Gautier Brésard addressed the delays by explaining that alongside the pandemic, Cyanide had been overly optimistic on the time scale needed to build the game from the ground up saying “We thought that we would be quicker since we’ve done it twice already.
 But actually it's still quite a lot of work, and having done it before doesn't make it go that much faster.”

 In January 2022, Nacon announced that the game would no longer have an early access release as originally planned and would instead run another closed beta from 25 January to 2 February with a final full release on PC and consoles later in the year.
 Only players who had registered for the June 2021 closed beta had access.
 Another beta was held for PC between the 1 and 12 June 2022.
 Brésard stated that the beta tests had provided good player feedback which had inadvertently extended the development time of the game as Cyanide implemented the feedback on areas such as the user interface which players found too cluttered and the games colours which had to be toned down after some players complained of headaches.

-In November 2022, Nacon announced that the game would release on 23 February 2023 on all platforms except Nintendo Switch which would come out later in 2023.
+In November 2022, Nacon announced that the game would release on 23 February 2023 on all platforms except Nintendo Switch.
 The delay for the Switch release was due to the Switch's smaller screen which meant that the UI had to be tailored specifically to the platform.

 A new gameplay trailer was shown at The Game Awards 2022.
 An overview trailer was released in early February to highlight differences with previous games and new features.